Social credit system: For individuals

-There are various punishments for debtors.
-Delinquent debtors are placed on blacklists maintained by Chinese courts and shared with the Ministry of Public Security, which controls the country's entry-exit checkpoints.
-Individuals with outstanding debts can be subject to exit bans and prevented from leaving the country as a way of encouraging or forcing the collection of debt.
-According to the Financial Times, as of 2017, some 6.7 million debtors had already been placed on blacklists and prevented from exiting the country as a result of the new policy.
-Future rewards of having a high score might include easier access to loans and jobs and priority during bureaucratic paperwork.
-A person with poor social credit may be denied employment in places such as banks, state-owned enterprises, or as a business executive.
-The Chinese government encourages checking whether candidates names' appear on the blacklist when hiring.

-In certain test programs, public humiliation is used as a mechanism to deter sanctioned individuals.
-Mugshots of blacklisted individuals are sometimes displayed on large LED screens on buildings or shown before the movie in movie theaters.
-Certain personal information of the blacklisted people is deliberately made accessible to the public and is displayed online as well as at various public venues such as movie theaters and buses, while some cities have also banned children of "untrustworthy" residents from attending private schools and even universities.
-People with high credit ratings may receive rewards such as less waiting time at hospitals and government agencies, discounts at hotels, greater likelihood of receiving employment offers, and so on.

-According to Sarah Cook of Freedom House in 2019, city-level pilot projects for the social credit system have included rewarding individuals for aiding authorities in enforcing restrictions of religious practices, including coercing practitioners of Falun Gong to renounce their beliefs and reporting on Uighurs who publicly pray, fast during Ramadan or perform other Islamic practices.
+According to Sarah Cook of Freedom House in 2019, city-level pilot projects for the social credit system have included rewarding individuals for aiding authorities in enforcing restrictions of religious practices, including coercing practitioners of Falun Gong to renounce their beliefs and reporting on Uyghurs who publicly pray, fast during Ramadan or perform other Islamic practices.
 In an October 2022 study, professors from Princeton University, Freie Universität Berlin and Pennsylvania State University also found that "repressing protesters, petitioners, journalists, and political activists via the SCS is common among Chinese localities."

 For social organizations

 As of 2020, non-government organizations receive 3.3% of all enforcement actions.
 Although the enforcement remain a small group in numerical terms, but their inclusion has an important implication as it affects foreign NGOs operated within China.